RickStrahl/Westwind.Scripting/README.md

 You can add **Assembly References** and **Namespaces** via the `AddReferece()` and `AddNamespace()` methods.

-Script Execution is gated rather than throwing directly to provide
+> #### @icon-info-circle Error Handling
+> Script Execution errors are internally handled rather than throwing directly to provide clean error management that is trappable and can potentially provided to a UI.
+Source code with failure lines is also optionally available to help find errors in the generated code output.

 ### Executing a Code Snippet
 A code snippet can be **any block of .NET code** that can be executed.
 You can pass any number of parameters to the snippets which are accessible via a `parameters` object array.
 You can optionally `return` a value by providing a `return` statement.